 It was time to get smart about garage organization, storage, and shelving.

 One of the ways I maximized was by using sliding shelves in the storage tower.
-This increased the amount of things our shelf could hold but didn’t compromise being able to easily find them.
+This increased the number of things our shelf could hold but didn’t compromise being able to easily find them.

 It was definitely an easy and practical addition to the garage shelf project.